tristanguyomar/multicellular_phase_field_active_gel_organoids/README.md

 ## Usage

-### Setting up the initial condition for the simulation
+### I.a.
+Setting up the initial condition for the simulation

 To set up the initial condition for the simulation, you will need to change all simulation parameters by updating the 'constants_template.cpp' file.
 Here, you will be able to choose the grid size, the time step and spatial grid step.